Fiat Punto: Other markets

 In Australia, Fiat introduced the Grande Punto in July 2006, sold only as the Punto; it was the first Fiat to be sold in Australia since 1989.
 In 2009, the Punto was discontinued in Australia, due to slow sales.
 The car was reintroduced in 2013 after Fiat began factory distribution in Australia, the car was repriced at a much lower price, that was more in keeping with its rivals.
 In September 2015, the Punto was once again pulled from the Australian market due to slow sales.

 It was launched in Mexico in November 2006.
 The Grande Punto is placed above the Fiat Palio in the Mexican Fiat car lineup.
 Initially it was sold with the 1.4 16v StarJet 95 PS engine with six speed manual gearbox in five door Dynamic and three door Sport trims.
 In December 2007, the 1.4 16v T-Jet 120 PS variant was launched.

+The Grande Punto also went on sale in South Africa in 2006, replacing the previous generation.